Revised November 11, 2025

 If you're interested in hauling freight for the Department of Defense, one of the first steps is to obtain security clearance.
 To start that process, you'll need to complete the SF-86 form, also known as the Questionnaire for National Security Positions.

-Filling out the SF-86 can take several hours.
-Knowing what to expect ahead of time can help you avoid common mistakes and disqualifications that could delay or deny your approval.
+Filling out the SF-86 can take several hours, and we know how stressful the process can be.
+But knowing what to expect ahead of time can help you avoid common mistakes and disqualifications that could delay or deny your approval.
 Let's get into it.

 The SF-86 form gathers detailed background information to assess your trustworthiness and reliability.
 You'll be asked to provide: